artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # Pokemon_Search_API
 It is a program which uses the API https://pokeapi.co/ to look through the database of the pokemons.
 The user is asked about the name of the pokemon and after entering it the program will show some detailed information about his choice.

+# Banking_APP
+The program will track the balance of the given account based on the user choices, and all the transactions will be logged into a txt file.
+It's a program to simulate basic banking transactions